 What is the Best Mold Cleaner for the Garage?

 BAC (Wet & Forget), Quat (Shockwave) and Phenols (Lysol Disinfectant) are the best chemicals to kill and clean garage mold.
-Bleach, vinegar and hydrogen peroxide come in second place.
+Vinegar and hydrogen peroxide come in second place.
+Don’t use bleach.

 Wet & Forget and ShockWave (BAC and Quat) Mold Treatments